hashicorp/nomad/website/source/docs/drivers/external/lxc.html.md

       template = "/usr/share/lxc/templates/lxc-alpine"
     }
     ```

+* `template_args` - A list of argument strings to pass into the template.

 * `log_level` - (Optional) LXC library's logging level.
 Defaults to `error`.
   Must be one of `trace`, `debug`, `info`, `warn`, or `error`.